Sport in colonial Singapore: Early history

+Japanese occupation and aftermath

+During the Japanese occupation, sport was prioritised by the government.
+By 1945, the British resumed control of Singapore.

 Before the 1948 Summer Olympics organised by Britain, Britain sent out invitations to its colonies and dependencies to participate in the Games.
 However, due to a lack of an Olympic Council, Singapore, despite being a Crown Colony, was omitted.
 This led to the formation of Singapore Olympic and Sports Council on 27 May 1947.
 It was planned that the Council will merge with a similar Olympic Council of Malaya.